Context

 Deploying your head

 Sitecore XM Cloud is based on a Headless architecture pattern.
 This means that your site is served by a separate application (or head), to your main XM Cloud Infrastructure.
-The customer will need to provision this application as well.
-Currently, XM Cloud has a connector for Vercel allowing you to provision your head directly from within the XM Cloud Deploy Application.
+You will need to provision this application as well.
+Currently, XM Cloud has a connector for Vercel & Netlify allowing you to provision your head directly from within the XM Cloud Deploy Application.
 It is recommended to use this connector to deploy your site to Vercel where possible, however there are some scenarios where that won’t be possible and you will have to manage the deployment of this separately, for example

-• You’re not using a Monorepo and your head and XM Cloud application elements are stored in separate repositories.
+- You’re not using a Monorepo and your head and XM Cloud application elements are stored in separate repositories.

-• You’re using the CLI to deploy XM Cloud as described above, and want to manage your head deployments using the CI/CD tooling.
+- You’re using the CLI to deploy XM Cloud as described above, and want to manage your head deployments using the CI/CD tooling.

-Deploy using the Vercel Connector
+Deploy using the Vercel or Netlify Connector

 Once you have provisioned your XM Cloud Infrastructure and created a Site return to the Sites tab in the Deploy application for your Environment.
 Then, click the button on the right and choose “Set up hosting”.
-Complete the sections and follow the prompts to deploy your site to a new Vercel installation.
+Complete the sections and follow the prompts to deploy your site to a new installation.

-Deploy a custom head Deployment
+Deploy a custom head deployment

 If you need to create a custom deployment for your head, then the approach you take will vary for each project, depending on the Hosting Platform and CI/CD tooling that you choose to use.
 You can see some getting started guides for some of the more common hosting providers below: